The 6th Man: Plot

-Antoine (Kadeem Hardison) and Kenny Tyler (Marlon Wayans), two close brothers, play a basketball game in 1986.
+Antoine and Kenny Tyler, two close brothers, play a basketball game in 1986.
 Their motto for each other is "A&K: All the Way", created by their mother.
 Their father, James, coaches the team and directs Kenny to take the last shot for the win, but he passes the ball to Antoine out of fright, who misses and costs them the game.
 That night, Kenny tries to cheer Antoine up, still upset about missing the shot.
 James tells them that all they have to do is stick together and anything can happen.

 In the present day, both Antoine and Kenny are a famed duo on their University of Washington college basketball team, the Huskies.
 Celebrating their most recent win at a nightclub, Kenny meets R.C.
-St. John (Michael Michele), a reporter for UW, with whom he sparks an interest in.
+St. John, a reporter for UW, with whom he sparks an interest in.
 During a road game at UCLA, Antoine scores a slam dunk before suffering a heart attack while hanging on the rim.
-Coach Pederson (David Paymer) informs Kenny and the team after the game that Antoine has died.
+Coach Pederson informs Kenny and the team after the game that Antoine has died.

 Without Antoine, the team begins falling apart.
 Kenny prays for Antoine's help to get the team to the national championship.
 During one game, however, odd sequences begin to occur, leading to a surprising win.
 Antoine's ghost appears to Kenny in the locker room, revealing he aided the team supernaturally, and explains that the reason he's back is because Kenny called him.
 Kenny's teammates begin to question his concerning behavior (as only Kenny can see Antoine), and he informs his teammates about Antoine's reemergence, who are skeptical until Antoine uses supernatural forces to persuade them.
 Under Antoine's influence, the team storms through the competition and eventually make it to the NCAA tournament, for the first time in over a decade.
 Meanwhile, Kenny's relationship with R.C. deepens, despite Antoine's efforts to disband the two, believing R.C. is only out to get a story on him, which is partially true.
 R.C. originally prepares to submit a story to the paper when Kenny discloses to her that Antoine is aiding the team, but eventually decides against it.